smb374/my-async-rs/book/src/layer/fth/loop.md

     }
 }
 ```

-We use a waiting time of 100ms to prevent the all-blocking scenario: Every thread is waiting on something and
+We use a waiting time of 100 ms to prevent the all-blocking scenario: Every thread is waiting on something and
 not able to process new events.
-This happens when I uses `reactor::wait(None)` for the `Reactor` to block until a readiness event comes in.
+This happens when it uses `reactor::wait(None)` for the `Reactor` to block until a readiness event comes in.
-Because of this, I changed it to 100ms waiting duration to make it not so active but keep running.
+Because of this, I changed it to 100 ms waiting duration to make it not so active but keep running.
-I'me still researching on how to deal with this, but for the current state, I works like a charm.
+I'm still researching on how to deal with this, but for the current state, it works like a charm.